yar3333/SillyTavern/.github/readme.md

 <a name="readme-top"></a>

-Major differences of y=this fork compared to original SillyTavern:
+Major differences of this fork compared to original SillyTavern:

 * Editing translated messages (in native user's language)

+---

 ![][cover]